hbmatt/basic-ruby-projects/README.md

-This is a collections of basic Ruby projects from The Odin Project.
+This is a collection of basic Ruby projects from The Odin Project.

 ## Caesar Cipher
 Created a Caesar cipher command line program using Ruby.